by Susan Flantzer

 Robert and Frances were married on December 26, 1613, and they had one daughter:

 Seemingly the plotting of the Howard faction worked as they had wanted until rumors of foul play in Thomas Overbury’s death began circulating.
 In September 1615, just as King James I was in the process of replacing Robert Carr with a new favorite George Villiers, later 1st Duke of Buckingham, the king received a letter from the Governor of the Tower of London.
 The letter stated that one of the warders had been bringing Thomas Overbury poisoned food and medicine.
 King James was not inclined to start an investigation however, when the rumor began hinting at the king’s possible involvement, he was forced to order an investigation.
-Edward Coke, considered to be the greatest jurist during the reigns of Elizabeth I and James I, and Sir Francis Bacon, Attorney General of England and Wales, were in charge of the investigation and then presided over the trial.
+Edward Coke, considered the greatest jurist during the reigns of Elizabeth I and James I, and Sir Francis Bacon, Attorney General of England and Wales, were in charge of the investigation and then presided over the trial.

 Six defendants – Robert Carr, his wife Frances, and Richard Weston, Anne Turner, Sir Gervaise Helwys, and Simon Franklin – were tried for the murder of Thomas Overbury in late 1615 and early 1616.
 It appeared very likely that Thomas Overbury was the victim of a plot contrived by Henry Howard, 1st Earl of Northampton and Thomas Howard, 1st Earl of Suffolk, with Robert Carr’s knowledge, to keep Overbury out of the way during the annulment of the marriage of Frances Howard and Robert Devereux, 3rd Earl of Essex.